We get numerous phone calls about seat pans, so we decided

 Take the A/C aluminum tape and put it on top of the blue tape overlapping the edge of each piece.

-Tape over blue tape carefully covering it completely.
+Put the aluminum tape over the blue tape carefully covering it completely.

-Now take the plastic and entirely cover the bike with plastic.
+Now take the plastic and entirely cover the bike.

 Be safe not sorry